bastiangx/wordserve-obsidian/README.md

 > Make sure the `data/` directory exists and has the `words.txt` file in it.

 > [!important]
-> This repo is powered by WordServe's own [Go library](https://github.com/bastiangx/wordserve)! check it out if you want to see how the prefixes are actually processed
+> Core is powered by WordServe's own [Go library](https://github.com/bastiangx/wordserve)! check it out if you want to see how the prefixes are actually processed

 ### DISCLAIMERS

-1. The core components **ARE DOWNLOADED FROM GITHUB** via the release versions noted, if plugin version is for example `v0.1.2`, it will only download the `v0.1.2` binaries from [WordServe' repo](https://github.com/bastiangx/wordserve) -- (no mechanisms of auto updating)
+1. Core components **ARE DOWNLOADED FROM GITHUB** via the release versions noted, if plugin version is for example `v0.1.2`, it will only download the `v0.1.2` binaries from [WordServe' repo](https://github.com/bastiangx/wordserve) -- (no mechanisms of auto updating)
    - These binaries include the `wordserve` Go executable, a `words.txt` file and the dictionary files needed for this to work.
    - all fetching impls are done in [downloader.ts file](./src/core/downloader.ts)
    - If you have any issues with the fetching, you can manually get them from the [releases page](https://github.com/bastiangx/wordserve/releases/latest)